Selling in an online store vs. Selling in a Marketplace

 E-commerce stores understand and record your buying behavior and your preferences.
 This allows them to suggest similar products to the shopper from time to time.
 This sort of targeted communication helps the customer in getting relevant information about the product of his choice, without going anywhere.
 And he can avail of special bargains and deals, which otherwise is difficult to track in case of physical stores.
 Also, these online stores provide a lot of additional information to customers on upcoming products and most of this information provided does not cost anything to the online shopper.

 E-commerce stores are more of a necessity than a luxury in today’s fast life.
-Without e-commerce, you as a customer are losing out on the huge range of products that is getting pumped into the online ecosystem every day.
+Without e-commerce, you as a customer are losing out on the huge range of products that are getting pumped into the online ecosystem every day.
 It’s not only a rewarding experience but is also a practical and more feasible option than a brick and mortar store.